We have operated the Community Center in Michigan City since 1966 offering community activities which include but not limited to:

 Rental of Center available to general public

-RECENT CENTER ACTIVITY!!!!!!!!!!!!!!!!!
+RECENT CENTER ACTIVITY:

 The after-school program, “The Benefits of Active Learning,” at the Emmet Wise Community Center ran from 2/5/18 and concluded on 3/7/18.
 The program was funded in part by the LaPorte County Unity Foundation.
 The program was well-attended by the 17 registered students, of the 17 attending, 15 had perfect attendance and the other two had only one absence each.
 This is very encouraging considering the many other activities the youth are involved with.
 The curriculum used was “More Activities That Teach” by: Tom Jackson, M.Ed.
 Some of the lessons and activities presented in the curriculum involved Critical Thinking, Decision-Making and more.
 We had one activity that the topic area was “Problem Solving.”
 The lesson to the youth is to have the ability to visualize a problem and create a solution, which are not innate abilities within many of our youth.
 Working with a partner to verbalize ideas and make decisions regarding problems are skills that must be developed in our youth.
 The “Method” used were to “design” & “build” a “raft” in 7 minutes using straws and masking tape and see if it would float with pennies added on to it.
 They had to “decide” and “agree” on how many pennies they could add and have the raft still float.
-The Wise Center has projects on display of some of the activities that was part of the curriculum.
+The Wise Center has projects on display of some of the activities that were part of the curriculum.
 Four volunteers assisted the staff during the program.
 Also, the youth enjoyed the meals served during the program and the incentives given at the end of the program.

 AFTER SCHOOL PROGRAM FEBRUARY 2018